Serre weights for three-dimensional wildly ramified Galois representations: Background

 \subsubsection{Tame inertial types and Deligne--Lusztig representations}

-An inertial type (for $K$) is the $\GL_3(E)$-conjugacy class of an homomorphism $\tau:I_{K}\ra\GL_3(E)$ with open kernel and which extends to the Weil group of $G_K$.
-An inertial type is \emph{tame} is it factors through the tame quotient of $I_{K}$.
+An inertial type (for $K$) is the $\GL_3(E)$-conjugacy class of {a} homomorphism $\tau:I_{K}\ra\GL_3(E)$ with open kernel and which extends to the Weil group of $G_K$.
+An inertial type is \emph{tame} {if} it factors through the tame quotient of $I_{K}$.
 We will sometimes identify a tame inertial type with a fixed choice of a representative in its class.

-Given $s\in \un{W} $ and $\mu\in X^*(\un{T})\cap \un{C}_0$, we have an associated integer $r\in \{1,2,3\}$ (which is the order of the element $s_0s_1\dots s_{f-1}\in W$), integers $\bf{a}^{\prime(j')}\in \Z^3$ for $0\leq j'\leq fr-1$ and a tame inertial type $\tau(s,\mu+\eta)$ defined as $\tau(s,\mu+\eta)\defeq \sum_{i=1}^3(\omega_{fr})^{\mathbf{a}_i^{\prime(0)}}$ (see \cite[Example 2.4.1, equations (5.2), (5.1)]{MLM} for the details of this construction).
+Given ${s=(s_0,\dots,s_{f-1})\in \un{W}} $ and $\mu\in X^*(\un{T})\cap \un{C}_0$, we have an associated integer $r\in \{1,2,3\}$ (which is the order of the element $s_0s_1\dots s_{f-1}\in W$), integers $\bf{a}^{\prime(j')}\in \Z^3$ for $0\leq j'\leq fr-1$ and a tame inertial type $\tau(s,\mu+\eta)$ defined as $\tau(s,\mu+\eta)\defeq \sum_{i=1}^3(\omega_{fr})^{\mathbf{a}_i^{\prime(0)}}$ (see \cite[Example 2.4.1, equations (5.2), (5.1)]{MLM} for the details of this construction).
 We say that $(s,\mu)$ is \emph{the lowest alcove presentation} for the tame inertial type $\tau(s,\mu+\eta)$ and that $\tau(s,\mu+\eta)$ is \emph{N-generic} if $\mu$ is $N$-deep in alcove $\un{C}_0$.
 We say that a tame inertial type $\tau$ has \emph{a lowest alcove presentation} if there exists a pair $(s,\mu)$ as above such that $\tau\cong \tau(s,\mu+\eta)$ (in which case we will say that $(s,\mu)$ is a lowest alcove presentation for $\tau$), and that $\tau$ is $N$-generic if $\tau$ has a lowest alcove presentation $(s,\mu)$ such that $\mu$ is $N$-deep in alcove $\un{C}_0$.
 We remark that different choices of pairs $(s,\mu)$ as above can give rise to isomorphic tame inertial types (see \cite[Proposition 2.2.15]{LLL}).
 If $\tau$ is a tame inertial type of the form $\tau=\tau(s,\mu+\eta)$, we write $\tld{w}(\tau)$ for the element $t_{\mu+\eta}s\in\tld{\un{W}}$.
 (In particular, when writing $\tld{w}(\tau)$ we use an implicit lowest alcove presentation for $\tau$).

 Repeating the above with $E$ replaced by $\F$, we obtain the notion of inertial $\F$-types and lowest alcove presentations for tame inertial $\F$-types.
 We use the notation $\taubar$ to denote a tame inertial $\F$-type $\taubar:I_{K}\ra\GL_3(\F)$.
 We say that a tame inertial $\F$-type is $N$-generic if it admits a lowest alcove presentation $(s,\mu)$ such that $\mu$ is $N$-deep in $\un{C}_0$.